Robust inference with knockoffs: Additional proofs

-uniformly over all distributions $\PhX$ whose $j$th conditional is $\Phj$, by the well-known equivalence between total variation distance and hypothesis testing \cite{lehmann2008testing}.
-In fact, our $\psi$ will be given by a randomized procedure (to be fully formal, we can use the independent random $Y$ values as a source of randomness, if needed).
+uniformly over all distributions $\PhX$ whose $j$th conditional is $\Phj$.
+In fact, our $\psi$ will be given by a randomized procedure (to be fully formal, we can use the independent random vector $\y$ as a source of randomness, if needed).
 First, we draw $\Xko\mid \X$, independently of $\y$ and drawn from the rule $\Pt$ as specified in the theorem, and independently we also draw $B\sim\textnormal{Bernoulli}(2q)$ and $B'\sim\textnormal{Bernoulli}(q)$.
 Next, defining $\kl_j$ as in~\eqnref{klj_define}, we let

 Clearly, by definition of $B$ and $B'$, we have

 where $\PP{\kl_j>0}$ and $\PP{\kl_j=0}$ are taken with respect to the joint distribution of $(\X,\Xko)$.

 Next, we check that the test $\psi$ satisfies the properties~\eqnref{psi_errors}, as required for the FDR bounds in this theorem.
 We first prove the second bound in~\eqnref{psi_errors}.
 Suppose $\X_{i,*}\iidsim \PhX$---that is, $\Phj$ is indeed the correct conditional distribution for $X_j\mid X_{-j}$.
 The knockoff generating mechanism $\Pt$ was defined to satisfy pairwise exchangeability with respect to $\Phj$~\eqnref{swap_j_only_approx}, meaning that $\X_j$ and $\Xko_j$ are exchangeable conditional on the other variables in this scenario.
 Examining the form of $\kl_j$, we see that swapping $\X_j$ and $\Xko_j$ has the effect of changing the sign of $\kl_j$.
 The exchangeability of the pair $(\X_j,\Xko_j)$ implies that the distribution of $\kl_j$ is symmetric around zero, and so under $(\X_{i,*},\Xko_{i,*})\iidsim \PhX\times\Pt$,